 After years of working at our Fitness Camp, it’s hard to say we haven’t heard it all.
 Pizza is very important to most people, rightfully so.
 It’s a delicious sinful little treat that we need to have.
-This is one of the many scenario’s that happens often too many times… It’s Friday afternoon, you are leaving your office after a long hard week, and you are looking forward to a much needed break.
+This is one of the many scenarios that happens often too many times… It’s Friday afternoon, you are leaving your office after a long hard week, and you are looking forward to a much-needed break.
 As you begin your drive home, you are thinking about being home, relaxing, and maybe even rewarding yourself for all of the hard work you have done.
 Maybe it even occurs to you that you are feeling as if you have earned it.
 Surely everyone deserves a reward every now and then you think.
 As this thought crosses your mind, you pass by a Pizza Hut, that seems to be calling your name.
-With your eyes fixated on the big red and white sign, you car appears to be steering itself into the driveway.
+With your eyes fixated on the big red and white sign, your car appears to be steering itself into the driveway.
 Before you realize it, you have devoured several slices of the delicious deep-dish pizza, and as a feeling of guilt washes over you, it occurs to you that this does not feel like a reward.
 That is what a lot of pizza lovers struggle with, this is why we are here to help.

-As with most rewards, the tendency to go overboard with pizza, or any food for that matter is ever present.
+As with most rewards, the tendency to go overboard with pizza, or any food for that matter is ever-present.
 While we have all used food either consciously, or unconsciously as a reward at some point, we have all probably also abused it as well.
-As you can see from the example given above, without a conscious awareness of what we are doing, this tendency becomes magnified.
+As you can see from the example given above, without conscious awareness of what we are doing, this tendency becomes magnified.
 Much of the reason for this is due to the fact that when we are not aware of what we are doing, we are at a loss to change it.
 As you can see from above, the reality of our actions does not occur to us until after we have already done them.
-Clearly, at that point it is much to late.
+Clearly, at that point, it is much too late.
 It is usually then that we feel overwhelmed with guilt.
 The difference between using something, food or anything else as a reward, and abusing it, is being consciously aware of what we are doing.
 With this awareness, we are armed with the power of choice about what we do.
 This of course, enables us to evaluate our decisions, negotiate for what we want, and leave the situation feeling satisfied.
 This sense of choice applies to everything we do, and in the area of weight loss, becomes invaluable.

 Fitness Retreat! –